KennaSecurity/All_Samples/Sorted Fixes/README.md

 Please note that due to the complexities of Kenna's scoring algorithm, applying these fixes may not immediately drive a direct correlation to reduced risk meter scores in Kenna.
 This script will, however, give you a general sense of overall risk reduction for each fix in your environment.
 You can use this sorted list as a "next best action" guide which over time will deliver serious risk score reduction in your risk meters.

+Depending on the size of your environment this script can take a significant amount of time to complete due to the number of API requests which are needed.
+For reference, the script can be expected to complete in 45 minutes for an environment with 8,000 fixes.

 ## Dependencies

 ### Environment